Fiscal Management

 The board supports economic development in Iowa, particularly in The Corridor.
 Award of construction contracts should take into account the location of the business and should consider Iowa-based companies if the bids submitted are comparable in quality and can be executed without additional cost when compared to those submitted by other bidders.

-The board, in its discretion, after considering factors relating to the construction including but not limited to the cost of the construction, availability of service and/or repair, completion date, and any other factors deemed relevant by the board may choose a bid other than the lowest bid.
-The board may also offer incentives for meeting project deadlines, or penalties for exceeding project deadlines, or assign contractors a risk factor based on past performance and experience.
+The board in its discretion after considering factors relating to the construction including but not limited to the cost of the construction, availability of service and/or repair, completion date, and any other factors deemed relevant by the board may choose a bid other than the lowest bid.
+The board may also offer incentives for meeting project deadlines or penalties for exceeding project deadlines or assign contractors a risk factor based on past performance and experience.
 The board will have the right to reject any or all bids, or any part thereof, and to enter into the contracts deemed to be in the best interest of the school district.

 Adopted: 5/09